shreyash-x/CricBase/README.md

-Data and Applications project based on Hospital's Database
+Data and Applications project based on Cricket Tournament's Database

 ### How to run:
 `python3 script.py`